danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 ## User Feedback

-Technically, the copy to clipboard feature is working, but here's no visible feedback to the user that the copy was successful.
+Technically, the copy to clipboard feature is working, but there's no visible feedback to the user that the copy was successful.
 It would be nice to update the text of the Copy button to "Copied" for a few seconds, so the user knows it worked, and then change the text back to "Copy".

 In JavaScript, if you have a reference to a button element, it's text can be modified by setting it's [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) property.
 So if we had a reference to the button element, we could change its text in the `copy()` function, after the clipboard `writeText` promise is resolved.

-To get a reference to a DOM element with Stimulus, we need another target, which was [explained earlier](../stimulus-copy-to-clipboard#targets).
+To get a reference to a DOM element with Stimulus, we need another [target](../stimulus-copy-to-clipboard#targets).
 Let's add another one for the button element named `button`.
 Starting with the template.
 The button element already has a `data-` attribute for the copy action, but it's no problem to add another one to specify it as a target:

 ```erb
 <%# app/views/welcome/index.html.erb %>